-- The list of interview questions is submitted to HR for approval - The TDI Director reviews and approves the EEO report. - The HR Service Partner releases applications for review on iGreentree. - Warning: if there are any committee members who have not completed the Keenan Implicit Bias training, the applications will not be released. - The Hiring Chair emails the committee the Evaluation Screening Form to fill out and the highlighted job description/announcement for their reference. - Committee members individually review and rank the applicant pool - Log in to https://elcamino.igreentree.com/ - Fill out the "Recruitment Evaluation Screening Form" - Committee members submit their completed Evaluation Screening Forms to the Hiring Chair's office.
+- The list of interview questions is submitted to HR for approval. - The TDI Director reviews and approves the EEO report. - The HR Service Partner releases applications for review on iGreentree. - Warning: if there are any committee members who have not completed the Keenan Implicit Bias training, the applications will not be released. - The Search Chair shares with the committee the Evaluation Screening Form to fill out and the highlighted job description/announcement for their reference or shares it on the specific search committee Teams site. - Committee members individually review and rank the applicant pool - Log in to https://elcamino.igreentree.com/ - Fill out the "Recruitment Evaluation Screening Form" - Committee members upload their completed Evaluation Screening Forms to the recruitment Teams site.

-DUTY #4: Make hiring recommendations based solely on the following:
+DUTY #4: Make search recommendations based solely on the following: